umbraco/UmbracoDocs/marketplace-and-integrations/packages/authorized-services.md

 # Authorized Services

-## Introduction

-**Umbraco Authorized Services** is an Umbraco package designed to reduce the effort needed to integrate third party solutions into Umbraco solutions.
-Many such services require an OAuth flow fir authentication and authorization.
+**Umbraco Authorized Services** is an Umbraco package designed to reduce the effort needed to integrate third-party solutions into Umbraco solutions.
+Many such services require an OAuth flow for authentication and authorization.
 Working with these services requires a fair bit of plumbing code to handle creating an authorized connection.
 This is necessary before the developer working with the service can get to using the provided API to implement the business requirements.

 There are similarities to the flow that needs to be implemented for different services.
 Steps include: